Ishanoshada/WebifyPy/README.md

 # WebifyPy

-WebifyPy is a Python module for generating HTML forms and components.
-It provides a set of classes to easily create various HTML elements commonly used in web development.
+WebifyPy is a versatile Python module designed to simplify HTML form and component creation.
+It offers a comprehensive set of classes that enable effortless development of common web elements.

 ## Installation

-You can install WebifyPy using pip:
+Get started with WebifyPy by installing it via pip:

 ```bash
 pip install WebifyPy